Abelian motives and Shimura varieties in nonzero characteristic: Preliminaries

 \begin{aside} Let $X$ be a smooth projective variety of dimension $d$ over an algebraically closed field.
 A hyperplane section of $X\subset\mathbb{P}{}^{n}$ defines an isomorphism

 for $r\leq d/2$ (strong Lefschetz theorem).
 In analogy with the standard conjecture of Lefschetz type, one can ask whether

 is an isomorphism for $r<d/2$.
-Apart from abelian varieties, for which it is proved in \cite{milne1999b}, this is known for ony a few special varieties, toric varieties, full flag varieties, products of such varieties,\ldots and it fails already for blow-ups of such varieties and for partial flag varieties. \end{aside}
+Apart from abelian varieties, for which it is proved in \cite{milne1999a}, this is known for only a few special varieties, for example, toric varieties, full flag varieties, and products of such varieties, and it fails already for blow-ups of such varieties and for partial flag varieties. \end{aside}

 \begin{note} The original source of the above theory is \cite{milne1999a,milne1999b}.
 For a more recent exposition, see \cite{kahn2024}. \end{note}